cmvnd/fonts/readme.md

 Lemon:
 * Add full support for the character blocks listed above
-* Create an up-to-date .ttf; the [currently available version](https://github.com/fennerm/artwiz-lemon-ttf) is out-of date
+* Create an up-to-date .ttf for all fonts; the [currently available version](https://github.com/fennerm/artwiz-lemon-ttf) is out-of date
 * Include additional previews demonstrating character support
+* Include previews of antidote, uushi, limey, and berry
+* Include character dump

 ## Credits

-This project would not exist without lucy's [tewi](https://github.com/lucy/tewi-font), spectrum's limey, and the [artwiz fonts](http://artwizaleczapka.sourceforge.net/).
+This project would not exist without lucy's [tewi](https://github.com/lucy/tewi-font), spectrum's fonts, and the [artwiz fonts](http://artwizaleczapka.sourceforge.net/).